microsoft/Office-Online-Test-Tools-and-Documentation/docs/rest/src/files/CheckFileInfo.rst

         (:rfc:`5323`), but may be any URL that can be handled by a client that can open a file of the given type.

+    SupportsCheckPolicy
+        A **Boolean** value that indicates that the host supports the :ref:`CheckPolicy` operation.

     SupportsFileCreation
         A **Boolean** value that indicates that the host supports creating new files using the WOPI client.